 Now we enter the esophagus and the stomach!

 Do you ever get heartburn?
-The surprising thing, heartburn is an indication (and a symptom) that you are lacking in stomach acid – AKA you most likely have low stomach acid.
+The surprising thing, heartburn is an indication (and a symptom) that you are lacking in stomach acid – AKA you most likely have low stomach acid and are experiencing acid reflux.
+There are no symptoms of heartburn because heartburn itself is a symptom of disease.
 Now, how is this possible?
-I shall break it down for you.

 First, we begin with the configuration of the esophagus and the stomach.
 The esophagus and the stomach are joined together by the Lower Esophageal Sphincter (LES), this sphincter should only open under two circumstances; 1) Food/drink is entering into the stomach (the chewing and swallowing of nutrients), 2) the release of gas from the stomach.